Jimver/passman/README.md

 [![Build Status](https://travis-ci.org/Jimver/passman.svg?branch=master)](https://travis-ci.org/Jimver/passman)

 ## Description
+WARNING: this is a work in progress project.
+Don't use in this in production/critical environments.

 passman is a password manager written in Rust.
 The UI is built using GTK+.

 ## Build